BASEBALL CARDS IN NASHVILLE

 World War 2 saw a lull in baseball card production but it resumed strong in the post-war 1940s.
 Nashville’s minor league team was then called the Nashville Vols who played in the Southern Association.
 The 1950s brought about the wide proliferation of modern cardboard classics like Topps and Bowman.
 Nashville kids amassed collections including cards showing the local Vols in action against league foes like the Chattanooga Lookouts and Atlanta Crackers.

-Read also: CREATE CUSTOM BASEBALL CARDS FOR KIDS
+Read also: AMAZON BASEBALL CARDS FOR SALE

 In the 1960s, Topps dominated the baseball card market.
 Their annual issues from 1960-1967 featured the Nashville Vols who were still going strong.
 Topps cards from this decade remain some of the most iconic in the hobby.
 They captured the essence of minor league ball in cities like Nashville.
 Topps also began producing regional sets highlighting certain leagues.
 So collectors could find Nashville Vols together with other Southern Association alums.